The IB Booster Club

 - Climbing Poetry: a performance group focused on promoting social and environmental justice through a multi-media format including images, lyrics and music.

 In order to raise funds the IB Boosters rely on memberships, contributions and volunteers.
 The IB Booster’s also raise funds by selling IB t-shirts during the school the year.

 Six times a year, the IB Boosters host a pizza lunch for all the IB students.
 Weather permitting, this event is held in the outside amphitheater.
 IB students enjoy the break from the school cafeteria and the time to gather and eat with the other IB students.

 Student Service Projects:

 Dedication to community service is a hallmark of the IB Diploma Programme and a commitment to service is required to qualify for an IB Diploma.
 The IB Booster Club helps organize service projects which help the students earn their requisite service hours.
-The IB Boosters conducts two service projects each year (one for juniors and one for seniors) to help assist the IB students in achieving their community service requirements.
+The IB Boosters conducts 3 service projects each year to help assist the IB students in achieving their community service requirements.
 These projects revolve around the two following charitable organizations:

-In addition, to help foster an awareness of the importance of community service, the IB Boosters help organize and sponsor a beach clean-up project for the freshmen and sophomore students.
-During this project, the students clean up the 39 miles of St. Johns County shoreline.
+In addition, to help foster awareness of the importance of community service, the IB Boosters help organize and sponsor a beach clean-up project for the freshmen and Relay-For-Life for sophomore students.

 The IB Boosters recognize that teachers play a key role in our students’ success.
 Accordingly, the IB Boosters hosts several “teacher appreciation” events throughout the school year to express thanks and recognize the efforts they expend on behalf of our students.